PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 ggplot(data, aes(x = "", y = count_left, fill = has_employee_left)) +
   geom_col() +
-  labs(title= "Percentage of employees who have left and those still at the company", ) + coord_polar(theta = "y") +
+  labs(title= "Percentage of employees who have left and those still at the company", caption = "0 = still at the company \t     1 = left") + coord_polar(theta = "y") +
   theme_void()
 ```